mala23/rock_n_swing/README.md

 rock-swing
 ==========

-Rock &amp; Swing is a game of rock, paper, scissors built with ruby, using Sinatra DSL.
+Rock &amp; Swing is a game of rock, paper, scissors built with ruby, using Sinatra DSL – yes, that's why 'swing', smartass ;).

 ```